m0wmt/audio-guestbook/JOURNAL.md

 * Play sound when program starts up - Done.
 * Play message to user to record after the beep = Partially done.
 * Download Audacity to the PC for recording WAV files and playing them back - Done and tested.
-* Program startup logic, handset not on phone, no SD card etc. No SD card done.
+* Program startup logic, handset not on phone, no SD card etc. No SD card - Done.
 * Program logic of handset/PRESS button - In progress.
 * Handle possible errors.
-* Can we use the telephone dial to carry out actions?
+* Can we use the telephone dial to carry out actions - not this version.
 * Use [Barr Group](https://barrgroup.com/sites/default/files/barr_c_coding_standard_2018.pdf) C coding standards - In progress.
 * Replace original microphone with an electret one.
-Waiting on manufacture of the replacement microphone housing - request sent to 3D offsite manufacturer.
+Waiting on manufacture of the replacement microphone housing - Done.
+* Admin monitor application and communication from Teensy to that application (ESP32) - Done.